Ardakilic/alerthub/README.md

 Some people still wonder why this tool, which was released before GitHub release feature announced, yet exists, so I wanted to list the features as a bullet list:

-* You can watch GitHub releases, AND tags and commits and issues
+* You can watch GitHub releases, tags, commits and issues
-* You can also watch private GitHub repositories by providing an access token
+* ~~You can also watch private GitHub repositories by providing an access token~~
 * You can watch GitLab tags and commits
 * You can watch 3rd party releases which are neither from GitHub nor GitLab
 * You can get notified with e-mail when a new update to your watch list is published
 * You can also get notified with push notification, using services PushBullet and / or PushOver
+* You can also get notified using Telegram bots.
+Just put your bot to the channels, or get your chat id, provide the bot token and your updates will be carried through the Telegram bot.
 * You can generate an aggreagated RSS feed with this tool for all your watches, which is sorted by date, and use this aggregated feed to source to your favorite news reader application, or to pipe to services such as IFTTT etc.
 * Self-hosted.
 Also, no GUI.
 You can simply set it and forget it

 ## Requirements

-* NodeJS 10.x or newer
+* NodeJS 20.x or newer
 * (Optional) PushBullet Api Key
 * (Optional) PushOver Api Key
 * (Optional) SMTP credentials to dispatch e-mail
-* (Optional) Personal GitHub Access token to access to private repositories and to increase fetching rate limits

-Either one of the PushBullet, PushOver or the SMTP credentials are required to get notifications.
-RSS feed doesn't require neither.
+* (Optional) Telegram API key and Chat ID for the messages to be dispatched.

 ## Installation